nikcio/Nikcios-toolkit/README.md

 ## Help
 ___
 ### I cannot run any commands:
-    If you're getting and error saying you don't have permession to run scripts run this command in your powershell
+    If you're getting an error saying you don't have permission to run scripts run this command in your PowerShell

 * `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`